itfanr/ros2-wiki/Linux-Install-Binary.md

         sudo apt-get update && sudo apt-get install -q -y \
             libboost-thread-dev

 1. Install argcomplete from pip for argument completion.
-Note that the apt-get version available in Ubuntu 16.04 (Xenial) will not work due to a bug in argcomplete:
+Note that the version available through apt-get in Ubuntu 16.04 (Xenial) will not work due to a bug in argcomplete:

         sudo pip3 install argcomplete